JOYTI-DAS/Zomato-Bangalore-Restaurant-Analysis/app/README.md

 ## Submission note

-This `app/` folder is **not part of the graded submission**.
+This `app/` folder is an optional extra and is not one of the four required submission files.
 The notebook (`JoytiDas_BangaloreRestaurantAnalysis.ipynb`), report, and cleaned data are unchanged.
 This app is provided as an optional interactive companion for visitors to the GitHub repository.